 Frozen Donor Embryo Matching

 We currently offer a frozen Donor Embryo Matching service to assist clients in finding donor embryos that meet general criteria such as ethnicity, height, weight, hair and eye color.
 In our initial consultation, we will compare the similarities and differences between embryo donation in the United States and Europe.
-I have can provide information about embryo donation programs in the United States as well as embryo donation programs in other countries.
+I have can provide information about various types of embryo donation (and embryo "adoption") programs in the United States as well as embryo donation programs in other countries.
+At this time only provide concierge service to assist with matching embryos outside of the US.

 Typically, the frozen embryo donation programs abroad consist primarily of embryos from anonymous donor egg and donor sperm (meaning both donors had to meet the donation guidelines and both are anonymous), or in some more limited cases, there may be embryos remaining from a patient who has already completed their family building.
 Generally speaking, those tend to be from donor egg cycles where the partner's fresh sperm was used for fertilization.
 In all cases, if the country has laws mandating donor anonymity, those will fully extend to their donor embryo programs as well.